-- Growers must provide workers easy access to the following as required: - □ Cool, potable water available during work hours - □ Clean and sanitary bathroom facilities during work hours - □ Hand washing facilities with soap at close proximity to bathrooms - Grower operations with eleven (11) or more workers, employed during the past twelve months, at any one time, engaged in hand-labor operations must provide clean and sanitary bathroom facilities during work hours and hand washing facilities with soap at close proximity within a quarter-mile walking distance from workers' place of work in the field.
-Toilet and handwashing facilities are not required within a quarter mile for workers who perform field work for a period of three (3) hours or less (including transportation time to and from the field) during the day. - Growers must offer workers rest breaks during the day, including lunch, without compromising their ability to earn wages. - □ If the grower provides housing directly to seasonal workers or migrant workers, the grower must: - Maintain the housing facility(s) to comply with all federal and state safety and health standards13, including up-to-date certification from DOL or other appropriate governmental agencies.
+CAL 31 ANDA RDS FOR ALL CERTIFICATIONS Growe rs must provide workers easy access to the following as required: Cool, p otable water available during work hours Clean a and sanitary bathroom facilities during work hours Hand v vashing facilities with soap at close proximity to bathrooms one tin ne, enga ions with eleven (11) or more workers, employed during the past twelve months, at any ged in hand-labor operations must provide clean and sanitary bathroom facilities during diand washing facilities with soap at close proximity within a quarter-mile walking distance from w quarte vorkers' r mile fo place of work in the field.
+Toilet and handwashing facilities are not required within a r workers who perform field work for a period of three (3) hours or less (including time to and from the field) during the day.
+Growe rs must offer workers rest breaks during the day, including lunch, without compromising their ability to earn wages.
+If the g grower p rovides housing directly to seasonal workers or migrant workers, the grower must: Mainta in the housing facility(s) to comply with all federal and state safety and health standards 17 , includi ng up-to-date certification from DOL or other appropriate governmental agencies. • thousing prior to occupancy and at mid-season, using the OSHA Housing Safety and Health ist Provided in Agricultural Labor Management Guide.
+Post or present to each worker, in their native language a statement of the terms and conditions of occu pancy which must include: 0 Name and address and contact information of the individual in charge of the housing, 0 Emergency contact information, 0 Physical address and mailing address of the housing facility, 0 Who may live at the housing facility, 0 Charges to be made for housing, 0 Meals to be provided and any associated cost for them, 0 Charges for utilities, and 0 Any other charges or conditions of occupancy

-13 Housing must be maintained during occupancy to meet the appropriate OSHA, ETA standards, and/or local and statespecific rules for employer-provided housing and/or migrant housing.
+17 Housing must be maintained during occupancy to meet the appropriate OSHA, ETA standards, and/or local and state-specific rules for employer-provided housing and/or migrant housing.